 You’d be mad not to grab a coffee here after you’ve checked out the books on offer next door.
 Sit outside and enjoy an unparalleled view of the Notre Dame Cathedral.
 Address: 37 Rue de la Bûcherie

-6th: The Café Procope
+6th: Le Procope

 It’s the oldest still-running café in France, founded in 1686, and offers unmissable French revolution memorabilia upstairs.
 You can even see Napoleon’s hat.
 Address: 13 Rue de l’Ancienne Comédie